Jon MillerWorld-Renowned Incident Responder & Security Expert

 DETECTION OF MALICIOUS INTENT

-With one click pivot from an alert in your SIEM to a detailed device profile including a list of similar devices for campaign analysis.
+With one click pivot from any alert in your SIEM to an auto-triaged device threat profile that also enables attack campaign analysis.

-Discover endpoints that are invisible to log- or agent-based approaches including unmanaged IoT, BYOD and contractor devices.
+Monitor and assess risks invisible to log- or agent-based approaches including that from unmanaged IoT, BYOD and contractor devices.

 Real-world Detection and Response Case Studies